The Purpose of the World Health Organization and Their Duties

 We at WHO stand by the values enshrined in the UN Charter.
 The following is our promise:

 1. Health is a complete physical, mental and social condition.
-And it is not merely the absence of disease or infirmity.
+And it's not just the absence of disease or weakness.

 2. Enjoy the highest attainable standards of health.
-This is one of the basic rights of every human being without distinction of race, religion, politics, economic or social conditions.
+This matter is one of the basic rights of every human being regardless of race, religion, politics, economic or social conditions.

-3. The health of all people is the basis for achieving peace and security and depends on the full cooperation of individuals and countries.
+3. The health of all people is fundamental to achieving peace and security and depends on the full cooperation of individuals and states.

 4. Each country's achievements in health promotion and protection are of value to all.